 Expert Says Singapore SMEs Are Vulnerable to Potential Malicious Entry and Data Breach

-Companies who possess high-value intellectual property, along with large financial databases or even electronic installation contractors and credit card transaction processing firms are the ones which are at risk.
+Companies who possess high-value intellectual property, along with large financial databases or even electronic installation contractors and credit card transaction processing firms are the ones that are at risk.

 SingHealth’s data breach is one of the most serious breaches of personal data in the history of Singapore, and experts are cautioning SMEs to increase their endpoint security.
-Endpoint security is a device which connects to the organization’s network (desktops, tablets and servers included).
+Endpoint security is a device that connects to the organization’s network (desktops, tablets, and servers included).

-Mr Wee emphasised that antivirus protection or software of firewalls which SMEs may currently already have are likely not enough.
+Mr. Wee emphasized that antivirus protection or software of firewalls that SMEs may currently already have are likely not enough.
 This is because cybersecurity threats will only increase, with digital transformation driving more companies and businesses towards the cloud.

 Singapore’s financial sector is a prime target because of the large US and European financial institutions having network operations centres in the country.